Garlic, (scientific name Allium sativum) is a very popular ingredient in the kitchen because it can be used to add flavor and aroma to many dishes.

 Garlic paste is also keto friendly, especially when you make it yourself.
 Combine 1 pound of garlic with 2 tablespoons of extra virgin olive oil and blend either in a blender or food processor until smooth.
 A stick blender would work well here also.

 Store in the freezer for up to 6 months.
-These mini ice cube trays are excellent for freezing the garlic cubes in https://amzn.to/2UGERRj B08BZG7WTY
+These mini ice cube trays pictured below are excellent for freezing the garlic cubes in.
+Click on the image to buy on Amazon.

 If buying a commercially prepared garlic paste, check the nutrition label for hidden carbs and sulphites.
 The primary ingredient should be garlic, making garlic paste a keto friendly product.